 The report clarifies that there are obvious differences between us and the refugees such as language and some cultural differences, but if you over look those, as the report recommends, they look like real people with real emotions.

-This groundbreaking report is a massive departure from what was previously believed to be fact; This also may lead to some calls for policy changes which, as is standard, will be swiftly shut down in favor of more pressing issues like getting rid of the EPA.
+This groundbreaking report is a massive departure from what was previously believed to be fact.
+This also may lead to some calls for policy changes which, as is standard, will be swiftly shut down in favor of more pressing issues like getting rid of the EPA.

 Just outside of our Minneapolis headquarters, we stopped passersby and asked them what they thought about the UNICEF report.

-Heather Smith, a middle-aged stay-at-home mom, only responded with, “Huh…I guess I never really thought about it that way,” when asked about what she thought about it.
-Her response echoed many of the other responses we received about the report.
-Made clear by our informal survey, the American public was content with believing the refugees are not actually real humans, but passively so.
-Nobody really thought complexly about it.
+“Huh…I guess I never really thought about it that way,” said Heather Smith, a middle-aged, stay-at-home mom, whose response echoes many of the others we received about the report.
+Made clear by our informal survey, the American public is content with believing the refugees are not actually real humans, but passively so.
+Nobody has really thought complexly about it.
 APR’s Chief Psychology Analyst, Victor Booth, says that the reason for this is very simple.

-“Well, y’know,” he told us over the phone, “when all you hear and see is that they’re scum, burdens, foreign looking, what are you supposed to think?
-You’d be a fool for just assuming they’re people just on a limb like that.
+“When all you hear and see is that they’re scum, burdens, foreign looking, what are you supposed to think?”
+He told us over the phone.
+“You’d be a fool for just assuming they’re people just on a limb like that.
 I personally don’t blame the American public.”

 Even if we knew the refugees were people from the beginning, “it was probably better for our mental well being to just deny that idea.”

 The idea that real people with real feelings are suffering so much is taxing for our minds to think about.
 The mental faculties required to take that in are too valuable to spend on a situation if you aren’t sure if those suffering are actually human beings.
 Given this new information, ignoring the Syrian refugee crisis has become slightly more depressing for those of us who’d rather not think about it.